JKU-ICG/AOS/README.md

 ## News (see also [Press](https://www.jku.at/en/institute-of-computer-graphics/press-events/press))

-- 03/09/2022: **Combined People Classification with Airborne Optical Sectioning** published in Nature Scientific Reports
+- 03/09/2022: **Combined Person Classification with Airborne Optical Sectioning** published in Nature Scientific Reports
 - 11/29/2021: Our recent work, **Acceleration-Aware Path Planning with Waypoints** has been published.
 See [publications](#publications) (Acceleration-Aware Path Planning with Waypoints)
 - 11/15/2021: New work on **Through-Foliage Tracking with AOS**.
 See [publications](#publications) (Through-Foliage Tracking with Airborne Optical Sectioning)
 - 06/23/2021: **Science Robotics** paper appeared.
 See [publications](#publications) (Autonomous Drones for Search and Rescue in Forests)